Matcha: Mitigating Graph Structure Shifts with Test-Time Adaptation: Proposed framework

 Our proposed {\algname} framework is illustrated in Algorithm \ref{alg:adarc}.
 Given a pre-trained source GNN model $f_{\vtheta, \vgamma}\circ g_{\vw}$ and the target graph $\gT$, we first employ the baseline TTA method, named \texttt{BaseTTA}, to produce the soft prediction $\hat\mY \in \R_+^{N \times C}$ as pseudo-classes, where $\sum_{c=1}^C \hat{\bm{Y}}_{i,c} = 1$.
 Equipped with pseudo-classes, the {\gammanicknames} $\vgamma$ is adapted by minimizing the PIC loss as described in Subsection \ref{subsec:loss}.
 Intuitively, the predictions of \texttt{BaseTTA} are crucial for identifying pseudo-classes to cluster representations, and in return, better representations enhance the prediction accuracy of \texttt{BaseTTA}.
 Such synergy between representation quality and prediction accuracy mutually reinforces each other during the adaptation process, leading to much more effective outcomes.
 It is worth noting that {\algname} is a plug-and-play method that can seamlessly integrate with various TTA algorithms, including Tent~\citep{tent}, T3A~\citep{t3a}, and AdaNPC~\citep{adanpc}.

 \paragraph{Computational complexity} For each epoch, the computational complexity of the PIC loss is $\gO(NCD)$, linear to the number of nodes.
 Compared to SOGA \citep{soga}, which has quadratic complexity from comparing every node pair, PIC loss enjoys greater scalability to the graph size.
 For the whole {\algname} framework, it inevitably introduces additional computational overhead, which depends on both the GNN architecture and the baseline TTA algorithm.
 However, in practice, the additional computational cost is generally minimal since intermediate results (e.g. $\{\mH^{(k)}\}_{k=0}^K$) can be cached and reused.
-We empirically evaluate the efficiency of {\algname} in Subsection \ref{sec:exp:discuss}.
+We empirically evaluate the efficiency of {\algname} in Subsection \ref{sec:exp:discuss}, Appendix \ref{appendix:time}, and the scalability in Appendix \ref{appendix:scalability}.

 \paragraph{Convergence analysis} Finally, we analyze the convergence property of {\algname} in Theorem \ref{thm:converge} below.
 The formal theorem and complete proofs can be found in Appendix \ref{appendix:convergence}.